slaclab/sdf-docs/software.md

 # Software

-!> Please note that we are effectively treating the design and implementation of SDF as a green field deployment.
-As such certain technologies and tools may not be available.
-Please [contact us](contact-us.md) if you wish for anything to be added or removed.
+## System Software

-### Software
+### Modules

 SDF uses the module system.
 Currently installed modules can be viewed with this command: `module avail`

 To load a specific module (and use the software), use the `module load module-name-you-want` command.